Portuguese Africans

 Portuguese Africans (luso-africanos) are Portuguese people born or permanently settled in Africa (they should not be confused with Portuguese of Black African ancestry).
 The largest Portuguese African population lives in Portugal numbering over 1 million with large and important minorities living in South Africa, Namibia and the Portuguese-speaking African countries (Angola, Cape Verde, Guinea-Bissau, Mozambique, São Tomé and Príncipe and Equatorial Guinea).The descendants of the Portuguese settlers who were born and "raised" locally since Portuguese colonial time were called crioulos.
 Much of the original population is unnumbered having been assimilated into Portugal, Brazil, and other countries.

 Some from Angola or Mozambique went to South Africa, Malawi, Namibia, Zimbabwe, Botswana, the United States, Brazil or Europe.
 Most Portuguese Africans are Portuguese-South Africans, and Portuguese Angolans, mainly as a result of direct migration from Portugal, namely from Madeira.

 PALOP countries

 The overwhelming majority of Portuguese Africans are found in countries where Portuguese enjoys the status of official language.
 This is due to historical, linguistic and cultural reasons.
 They are commonly known as "PALOP".
 The acronym "PALOP" stands for "Países Africanos de Língua Oficial Portuguesa" in Portuguese, which translates to "African Countries with Portuguese as the Official Language" in English.

 Guinea-Bissau became an independent country in 1974, followed by the rest of the colonies in 1975.
 Most Portuguese residents, for this reason, returned to Portugal, where they were called retornados.

-When the Community of Portuguese-Speaking Countries was founded in 1996, some Portuguese and a number of Brazilians of Portuguese ethnic background arrived for providing economic and educational aid to the Portuguese-speaking African countries.
+When the Community of Portuguese Language Countries (CPLP) was founded in 1996, some Portuguese and a number of Brazilians of Portuguese ethnic background arrived for providing economic and educational aid to the Portuguese-speaking African countries.
 Some of these people of Portuguese background adopted Africa as their permanent home.